sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

     sitestacker/dev
 ```

-You can now access Site Stacker at <http://sped.pw/admin> and login with SAML (sped.pw is a domain that points to `127.0.0.1`).
+After running the command, wait a few seconds before accessing Site Stacker at <http://sped.pw/admin> (sped.pw is a domain that points to `127.0.0.1`).
+You can login with SAML.

 #### Considerations